 Experience Block: What We See in Client Delivery

-In our work with B2B, fintech, and marketplace websites, the biggest GEO gains came from rewriting only 10-20 high-value pages first, not from publishing dozens of new generic articles.
-One recurring pattern: when we added attributed statistics, comparison tables, and clearer definitions, citation frequency improved within 4-8 weeks on Perplexity-style retrieval systems.
+In our work with B2B, fintech, and marketplace websites, the safest GEO starting point is a small set of high-value pages, not dozens of new generic articles.
+One recurring pattern: attributed statistics, comparison tables, and clearer definitions make pages easier to evaluate and prioritize for citation-readiness work.

-A concrete example is our GEO citation growth case, where structured content upgrades and entity consistency work moved visibility from near-zero mention rates to repeat citation presence across commercial prompts.
+A concrete proof asset is our GEO citation growth case, where structured content upgrades and entity consistency work are documented as a focused implementation pattern rather than an anonymous benchmark claim.

 90-Day GEO Execution Plan